Home Compare MKC vs SJM

 McCormick & Company vs The J. M. Smucker Company: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The J. M. Smucker Company carrying a narrow edge on growth.
+The J. M. Smucker Company holds the cleaner structural position, with stability as the main driver and growth adding further support.
 McCormick mpany still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON